Fuel Prices Start to Rise Again After Drop Below GH¢10 Per Litre as Cedi Weakens

 The cedi also depreciated from GH¢10.90 to GH¢10.98 to the US dollar, reflecting a decline of about 0.77%.

-At the pump, petrol is projected to sell at approximately GH¢11.48 per litre, while diesel, expected to record the steepest adjustment, could rise to around GH¢12.77 per litre.
+At the pump, Citi News reported that petrol is projected to sell at about GH¢11.48 per litre, while diesel, expected to record the steepest adjustment, could rise to around GH¢12.77 per litre.
 LPG is also forecast to increase to about GH¢13.50 per kilogram.

 However, the Chamber of Oil Marketing Companies has noted that intense competition among oil marketing companies and prevailing market dynamics could see some marketers absorb part of the increases and maintain current pump prices.